Stephen Hemmings – Partner

 The decision by the government to relax the SSE rules means that UK corporates will be allowed tax free disposal of trading investments!
 Menzies Stephen Hemmings explains what the changes really mean for business.

-The draft 2017 Finance Bill, released last month, contained some welcome changes to the Substantial Shareholdings Exemption (SSE) for UK companies disposing of investments in trading companies.
+The draft 2017 Finance Bill, contained some welcome changes to the Substantial Shareholdings Exemption (SSE) for UK companies disposing of investments in trading companies.
 These changes will take affect from 1 April 2017.

 What is Substantial Shareholdings Exemption (SSE)